kenta-s/gmail_api_jp/README.md

 draft = GmailApiJp::Draft.new(text)
 draft.create_draft
 ```
+Congratulations!
 You will see a new draft when you sign in your Gmail account.
-Congratulations.

 Subject and Body can handle Japanese characters.